Boulder’s Bike Network

 - Walnut Street parking structure at Walnut and 11th streets.

 Available at these RTD facilities:

-- Downtown Boulder Transit Station; and
+- Downtown Boulder Transit Station

 - Table Mesa Park-n-Ride and many Park-n-Ride lots throughout the Denver metro area.

 Lease a locker

 For a complete list of bike locker/rack locations, visit RTD's website and click on "Special Rides" then "Bike-n-Ride."